thatjp/happenin-be/apps/notifications/README.md

 ## License

-This app is part of the Happin backend system and follows the same licensing terms.
+This app is part of the happenin backend system and follows the same licensing terms.